nagajurna/Flip-book/README.md

 		<script src="flip-book.js"></script>

-* Insert a div in your HTML
+* Insert a div in your HTML :

 		<div id='my_div'></div>

-* Insert your image(s) in your images repertory (see below "Requirements for image files")
+* Insert your image(s) in your images repertory (see below, "Requirements for image files")

 * In your js script, create your flip instance and start :